Arawn: Influences on other literary works

 In the Arthurian story Sir Gawain and the Green Knight, the interplay of Gawain, his host Bertilak (who is actually The Green Knight), and Bertilak's wife are very similar to the events of Pwyll and Arawn's encounter.
 In this case, Arawn seems to have been used as a basis for Bertilak/The Green Knight, while Gawain was very similar to Pwyll.
 The parallel between the Green Knight and Arawn extends to the treatment of the "newcomer."
 In both stories the Knight/Arawn's wife tries to sleep with the newcomer, but both remain loyal to the Knight/Arawn.
 In both stories as a result of their faithfulness, the newcomer is rewarded with the favor of the Knight/Arawn.

 The character of Arawn Death-Lord in the series The Chronicles of Prydain by Lloyd Alexander is based on King Arawn from the Mabinogi.
 However, many of the characters traits are altered within these books, as Arawn is depicted as an evil ruler.
 The stories still retain the idea that he is king of the Otherworld, and that he is in a struggle to take over the land from another king.
 In this story Arawn is defeated by his foes instead of taking over his kingdom like in the Mabinogi.

 In Brut y Brenhennidd, a Welsh translation of Geoffrey of Monmouth's Historia regum Britanniae, Arawn vab Kynvarch is listed as the King of "Ysgotlont" (Scotland), up the role filled by Anguselus in Geoffrey's version, being first made king by Uther Pendragon and then showing up when Arthur holds his court at Caerleon, and otherwise acting as an ally of Arthur's, sending troops on his campaigns against the Romans.

 Name

 A cleric of the Old Welsh name Araun witnessed two charters of 860 preserved in the Book of Llandaf.
-However, his association with the hunt has prompted some scholars to associate Arawn with the Gaulish god Cernunnos.